shlok12343/Minesweeper/README.md

-Below is a README template for your Minesweeper game project on GitHub, designed to provide essential details to help users understand and interact with your game.
-You can adjust the contents to fit more details or sections based on the scope and functionalities of your project.

----

 # Minesweeper Game in Java

 This project is a Java-based implementation of the classic Minesweeper game.
 It features a graphical user interface using the `javalib` library and allows players to challenge themselves by avoiding mines to clear the board.